9 Unique Open House Scripts For Real Estate Agents That Work

-Situation: The open house attendees have all gone home and either no offers have come in or not the offers that you’re looking for.
+Situation: The open house attendees have all gone home, and either no offers have come in or not the offers that you’re looking for.
 Now is the time for an agent to start pushing for their client.

 An open house is a great opportunity for networking for a real estate business – but if you’re not prepared for your open house guests, you may not be able to secure those leads.

 Practice going through your scripts with another real estate agent.
 You can take turns being the potential client and asking unexpected questions.
-Your goal is to never be unprepared for a given question.
+Your goal is never to be unprepared for a given question.
 Ideally, a realtor wants to be able to get contact info for a person, ensure another meeting, or give them information about another listing.

 Do real estate open house scripts work?